Israel is a founding member of the EBRD and an important contributor to the Bank's work.

 Israeli-EBRD investment has been strong in Romania followed by Poland and Kazakhstan.
 Broken down by sector, joint Israel-EBRD investment has been focusing on financial institutions, industry, commerce and agribusiness, and sustainable energy.

-Israeli banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in EBRD countries of operations to foreign confirming banks.
+Israeli banks (five) also participate in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in EBRD countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported export and import transactions of Israeli companies.
 Of the over 800 foreign confirming banks and bank branches that participate in the Programme, five are Israeli.